claudiusask/foreman-katello/foreman-katello/Katello_server_CLI.md

 		hammer activation-key create --name "new_key_name" --description "description for user information" --lifecycle-environment "new_name_LFC" --content-view-id #

 18. The subscription is an entitlement for receiving content and service from the venders.
 In this step we add the subscription id's to the Activation keys.
+If the Simple content Access is enabled we can't add subscriptions to Activation key.
+To disable SCA we can do <b>hammer simple-content-access disable</b>.
 To find the subscription-id we do: <b>hammer subscription list</b>

 		for i in $(seq 1 3); do hammer activation-key add-subscription --name "new_key_name" --quantity 1 --subscription-id "$i"; done